 - Assemble the curry in the pot as per the instructions.
 Cancel saute and place a trivet in the middle.

 - Close the lid and pressure cook for 5 mins.
-Wait for 10 minutes, then release the remaining pressure manually.

-Stovetop Chicken Massaman Curry Recipe
+Stovetop Massaman Curry Recipe

-- Heat oil in a sauce pan on medium-high heat.
-Add ginger, garlic, curry paste, chicken and sauté for 30-45 seconds.
-Add carrots, onions and baby corn.
-Shake the coconut can and add that to the pan.
-Stir well.
+- Heat oil in a saucepan on medium-high heat.
+Add ginger, garlic, curry paste, and chicken, and sauté for 30-45 seconds.
+Add carrots, onions, green beans, and baby corn, and stir.

 Serving Suggestions